AmekxOne/arch-config/README.md

-# Arch system config scripts
+# Arch system config

-This repo contains scripts I use to quickly setup a brand new installation of Arch Linux
+This repo contains scripts, guides and dotfiles for my system configuration.